Perfect pure quantum state transfer via state restoring and ancilla measurement: Algorithm for perfect state transfer

 The state restoring \cite{FPZ_2021} means finding such parameters $\varphi_0$ of the transformation $W_{ER}(\varphi)$ that the restored structure of $|\psi(t_0,\varphi_0)\rangle_R$ has the form

-i.e., each probability amplitude $r_j$ in (\ref{Phi1}) is proportional to the appropriate probability amplitude $s_j$ with the parameter $\lambda_j$ independent on the initial sender state (i.e., independent on the parameters $s_k$, $k=0,\dots, N^{(S)}-1$).
+i.e., each probability amplitude $r_j$ in Eq.(\ref{rj}) is proportional to the appropriate probability amplitude $s_j$ with the parameter $\lambda_j$ independent on the initial sender state (i.e., independent on the parameters $s_k$, $k=0,\dots, N^{(S)}-1$).
 For the purpose of PST, we require that all $\lambda$-parameters equal each other: $\lambda_j =\lambda$, $\forall j$.
-Thus the state $|\Phi_1\rangle$ (\ref{Phi1}) after restoring reads:
+Thus the state $|\Phi_1\rangle$ in Eq. (\ref{Phi1}) after restoring reads: